 If you’re considering an Abortion:

 If you’re considering a termination of your pregnancy, an ultrasound is beneficial for the same reasons.
-Also, Virginia state law requires an ultrasound to confirm your pregnancy is viable at least 24-hours before an abortion procedure can be performed.
+Also, it has been Virginia state law that an ultrasound is needed to confirm your pregnancy is viable at least 24-hours before an abortion procedure can be performed.
 Again, you need proof that the pregnancy is viable for various reasons.
 Not only will the gestation of your fetus determine the type of abortion procedure you are eligible for, but for example, if your pregnancy is ectopic, and the fetus is growing in your fallopian tubes, a surgical abortion may not end your pregnancy.
 The fetus could continue to grow, possibly causing your fallopian tube to burst, which might put your life at risk.
 Too, 20% of pregnancies end in miscarriage, which the ultrasound may also reveal.